web-deps/odom/docs/api/component/component.md

 - `element`
   - Type: `string` | `Node`
   - Required: Yes
-  - Usage: if it is a node, it is replaced by [`scope`](#scope).
+  - Usage: If it is a node, it is replaced by [`scope`](#scope).
 If it is a CSS selector, it is used to select a node in the DOM to be replaced by `scope`.

 #### Return Value